On the distinguishability of geometrically uniform quantum states: Introduction

 \subsection{Main results and structure of the paper}

 In this paper we discuss quantum state discrimination of geometrically uniform (GU) ensembles.
-In particular, we investigate the role of the ``pretty good measurement'' (PGM) or square-root measurement \cite{belavkin1975optimal,holevo1979asymptotically,hausladen1994pretty} and its generalization to ``power-PGMs'' \cite{tyson2009two-sided,tyson2009weighted} for discriminating GU ensembles.
-We start in Section \ref{sec:preliminaries} with preliminaries related to quantum state discrimination, the hidden subgroup problem, and GU ensembles.
-We prove that the task of discriminating block-diagonal states can be reduced to first measuring the blocks and then discriminating the states within the blocks, possibly ignoring any redundant parts that may arise e.g.~in the Koashi-Imoto decomposition \cite{koashi2002}.
+In particular, we investigate the role of the ``pretty good measurement'' (PGM) or square-root measurement \cite{belavkin1975optimal,holevo1979asymptotically,hausladen1994pretty} and its generalization to ``power-PGMs'' \cite{tyson2009two-sided,tyson2009weighted} for discriminating GU ensembles, as well as general ensembles (in \Cref{sec:general-GU}).

+We start in Section \ref{sec:preliminaries} with preliminaries related to quantum state discrimination.
+We prove that the task of discriminating block-diagonal states can be reduced to first measuring the blocks and then discriminating the states within the blocks, possibly ignoring any redundant parts that may arise, such as in the Koashi-Imoto decomposition \cite{koashi2002,hayden2003,khanian2022mixed}.
 This result is stated in \Cref{prop:block-diagonal} and \Cref{cor:block-diagonal}, and serves as a starting point for the following discussion.
+We also provide some background on the hidden subgroup problem and port-based teleportation, tasks that are commonly studied through the lens of quantum state discrimination and discussed in later sections of this paper.

+In Section \ref{sec:GU-ensembles} we formally introduce GU ensembles and present examples of this structure in the hidden subgroup problem, port-based teleportation, and the quantum coupon collector problem.

 In Section \ref{sec:irreducible} we focus on GU ensembles defined via an irreducible representation of a finite group.
 We prove that an optimal measurement is defined in terms of a subspace of the eigenspace corresponding to the largest eigenvalue of the generator, and we derive an explicit expression for the optimal success probability (\Cref{prop:geom uniform optimal}).
-A special case of this optimal measurement can be understood as the $\alpha\to\infty$ limit of the $\alpha$-power-PGM (\Cref{cor:irrep-gu}), and furthermore the success probabilities of the $\alpha$-power-PGMs are strictly increasing in $\alpha$.
+A special case of this optimal measurement can be understood as the $\alpha\to\infty$ limit of the $\alpha$-power-PGM (\Cref{prop:irrep-gu}), and we furthermore show that the success probabilities of the $\alpha$-power-PGMs are strictly increasing in $\alpha$.
 This result gives examples where the (usual) PGM (with $\alpha=1$) is provably \emph{sub-optimal} (\Cref{sec:suboptimality-of-PGM}).
 This analysis can also be applied to the state exclusion problem (\Cref{sec:exclusion}).

 In Section \ref{sec:generators-symmetry} we generalize the above analysis of the optimal success probability and optimal measurement to certain GU ensembles defined in terms of a \emph{reducible} representation of a finite group.
 We exploit Schur-Weyl duality to give two examples of GU ensembles in terms of a Werner state generator (\Cref{prop:werner-generator}) and a permutation-invariant generator state (\Cref{prop:perm-inv-generator}).